Personal Injury Lawyer Manchester, NH

 - Motor vehicle accidents: We help people hurt in collisions involving passenger vehicles, commercial trucks, and recreational vehicles of all types.
 We can also help those in need of a motorcycle accidents lawyer.

-- Intoxicated drivers: Our firm aggressively pursues claims against drivers who cause accidents when DWI (Driving While Intoxicated).
+- DUI: Our firm aggressively pursues claims against drivers who cause accidents when DWI (Driving While Intoxicated).

 - Medical malpractice: The first rule of medicine is “do no harm.”
 We hold doctors and hospitals responsible when they act carelessly.